philipschm1tt/talk_ksqldb_joins/script.md

 # Demo 1: Basic Stream–Table Join

 I’m running the Confluent Platform locally using the Confluent CLI.
-You can see that it started Zookeeper, Kafka, and the Schema Registry.
+You can see that I started Zookeeper, Kafka, and the Schema Registry.

     confluent local services status